Haraton/advanced_line_detector/README.md

 # advanced_line_detector
-A more efficient and accurate  line-detector  for documents drawings
+A more efficient and accurate  line-detector  for document drawings